SixZeroSevenNine/Tiny-Tools/smartctl-html/README.md

+**Overview**:

 The script [generate-drive-smart.sh(scripts/generate-drive-smart.sh)] is used to generate a JSON array of raw smartctl output.
-This can/should be added to crontab and output redirection to the web folder as smartctl-data.js.
-The HTML and JS files use this generated data to create a easy to glance list of SMART tables.
+This can/should be added to crontab and output redirection to the web folder as **smartctl-data.js**.
+The HTML and JS files use this generated data to create a easy to glance list of SMART tables (using jQuery and Bootstrap).
 Webserver should be configured to set cache headers to prevent caching.

-Example for Apache 2:
+**Example configuration to prevent caching for Apache 2**:
 ```
 <FilesMatch "\.(html|htm|js|css|json)$">
   FileETag None